These classes are for Appalachian State University's faculty and staff. through departmental organization.

 - Optional training in use of epinephrine auto-injectors and asthma inhalers available

-Faculty and staff have the opportunity to receive support for quitting smoking through N. C. Quit Now, a statewide smoking cessation partnership that operates a toll free help line at 1-800-784-8669.
-Information about their support services is available at www.quitnownc.org.
-Information also is available from the State Health Plan website at http://statehealthplan.state.nc.us/.
+Faculty and Staff have the opportunity to receive support for quitting smoking through N. C. Quit Now, a statewide smoking cessation partnership that operates a toll free help line at 1-800-784-8669.
+Information about their support services is available at https://www.quitlinenc.com/ .
+Information also is available from the State Health Plan website at https://www.shpnc.org/.

 University employees who are members of the State Health Plan can receive a 10-week supply of generic nicotine replacement therapy patches free of charge with a prescription from their physician.
-Information is available at http://www.shpnc.org/.
+Information is available at the NC State Health Plan website Tobacco Cessation Resources Link.